w3f/polkadot-wiki/docs/learn-staking.md

 ## Slashing

-Slashing will happen if a validator misbehaves (e.g. always offline, attack the network or running modified software) in the network.
+Slashing will happen if a validator misbehaves (e.g. goes offline, attacks the network, or runs modified software) in the network.
 They and their nominators will get slashed by losing a percentage of their bonded/staked DOTs.

 As validators have more DOTs staked, they will get slashed more, so we encourage nominators to shift their nominations to less popular validators to reduce the possible losses.